radareorg/radare2-book/first_steps/command_format.md

 px 20 ; pd 3 ; px 40  ; multiple commands in a single line
 ```

 The standard unix pipe `|` is also available in the radare2 shell.
-You can use it to filter the output of an r2 command with a program from the shell reading from stdin like grep, less, wc, ... but if you dont want to spawn anything (or you can't) or the target system doesnt have the basic unix tools you need (windows or embedded users) you may be interested in using the internal grep.
+You can use it to filter the output of an r2 command with a shell program that reads from stdin, such as `grep`, `less`, `wc`, etc. If you dont want to spawn anything, or you can't, or the target system doesnt have the basic UNIX tools you need (Windows or embedded users), you can also use the built-in grep.

 See `?~?` for help.